 descendant registry

-The Descendant Registry an investment in the future of our people.
-While it is not shareholder enrollment, the registry connects with future generations, ensuring descendants have access to information about workforce development, trainings, internships, and other programs designed to strengthen our communities for years to come.
+The Descendant Registry is an investment in the future of our people.
+While it is not shareholder enrollment, the registry connects with future generations, ensuring descendants have access to information and are eligible for workforce development, trainings, internships, and other programs designed to strengthen our communities for years to come.

 Descended from strength.
 Registered for the future.